PASPT2: a size-extensive and size-consistent partial-active-space multi-state multi-reference second-order perturbation theory for strongly correlated electrons: THEORY

 \subsubsection{Size-extensivity}

-Size-extensivity, i.e., connectedness of the energy\cite{Size-extensivity}, is a necessary condition for a method to be applicable to extended systems.
+Size-extensivity, i.e., connectedness of the energy\cite{Size-extensivity}, is a necessary condition for a method to perform uniformly when the system size ever increases.
 To achieve this for a multi-reference method, both the $\mathbf{t}$-amplitudes and the effective/intermediate Hamiltonian have to be connected.
 Moreover, the effective/intermediate Hamiltonian has to be a closed operator\cite{MukerjeeClosedOp}.
 To examine the connectedness of the RHS of Eq. \eqref{1stEq}, we take a generic zeroth-order Hamiltonian $H_0^\alpha$

 where $f^\alpha$ is an effective one-body operator, whereas $g$ is a genuine two-body operator.
 Since $H_0^\alpha$ cannot connect two reference NEDs that differ by more than two LASOs, only $|\beta\rangle = a^u_v|\alpha\rangle$ and $|\beta\rangle = a^{u_1 u_2}_{v_1 v_2}|\alpha\rangle$ need to be discussed explicitly.
 For the former, there exist six types of external singles and doubles from $|\alpha\rangle$: